-Getting a solid beech crib for under $120 is definitely a bargain, especially when it scores 83 out of 100 from Consumer Reports for safety, construction and ease of assembly.
+Getting a solid beech crib for under $200 is definitely a bargain.
 Best of all, it converts to a toddler bed.
 The crib is slightly larger than standard, so buy an IKEA crib mattress to avoid gaps that could be a potential safety hazard.

 16. Worst: Decorative Items

 You’ll have no problem finding knickknacks to use in your home when shopping at IKEA.
 Realtor.com’s website points out that these mass-produced items are also purchased by the masses.
 The site suggests creating your own signature look instead with a few pieces bought at a yard sale or thrift store.

 17. Best: Jokkmokk Table and Four Chairs

 Keep it simple and solid with a Jokkmokk table and four chairs made from 100 percent pine.
 The model is the least expensive wood table IKEA sells and comes with a classic antique stain.
 Although pine dents and scratches more easily, you can change up the look by distressing and restaining it.